Structure grants meaning and gives purpose to a complete story.

 The Author crafts greater meaning to a story's events.

-Sometimes the Influence Character was right, the Main Character changes perspective and the story results in triumph (Star Wars, The King's Speech and Finding Nemo).
-Sometimes it was the Main Character who was right, the Influence Character justly surrenders and the story results in triumph (Star Trek, In the Heat of the Night, and The Iron Giant).
+Sometimes the Obstacle Character was right, the Main Character changes perspective and the story results in triumph (Star Wars, The King's Speech and Finding Nemo).
+Sometimes it was the Main Character who was right, the Obstacle Character justly surrenders and the story results in triumph (Star Trek, In the Heat of the Night, and The Iron Giant).
 Sadly though there are times when being "right" was actually wrong.
-The Main Character "wins" with the Influence Character changing perspective, yet the result tumbles into tragedy (Brokeback Mountain, Moulin Rouge! and Reservoir Dogs).
+The Main Character "wins" with the Obstacle Character changing perspective, yet the result tumbles into tragedy (Brokeback Mountain, Moulin Rouge! and Reservoir Dogs).

 Regardless of the particular combination, the reason one character "changes" and the other "remains steadfast" becomes apparent: by showing the result of one taking one perspective over another an Author offers up their take on the appropriate (or inappropriate) way to solve a particular problem.
 In plain-English, the writer basically says, "Take this approach and you'll likely end up in the dumps"(The Wild Bunch) or "Adopt his way of seeing things and you'll likely end up triumphant" (Amélie).